michaelirey/mcp_graph_greeter/README.md

    - Copy `.env.example` to `.env`
    - Add your OpenAI API key to the `.env` file
    - Optionally change the model name from the default "gpt-4.1" to another OpenAI model
+   - To add additional MCP servers, place a JSON file in `config/servers/` describing its endpoint and tools

 ## Usage